65 Sights in The Hague, Netherlands (with Map and Images)

 15. Landgoed Oostduin en Arendsdorp

-Arendsdorp is the remnant of an old estate and a country estate, located in the nationally protected cityscape of Benoordenhout in The Hague.
-A considerable part of the Benoordenhout district was built on parts withdrawn from this estate.
+Arendsdorp is the remnant of an old estate and a country estate, located in the Benoordenhout protected cityscape in The Hague.
+A considerable part of the Benoordenhout district was built on parts that were withdrawn from this estate.

 16. Trêveszaal

-The Trêves Room is a historic meeting room from 1697 at the Binnenhof in The Hague and is part of the buildings of the Ministry of General Affairs.
+The Trêveszaal is a historic meeting room from 1697 at the Binnenhof in The Hague and is part of the buildings of the Ministry of General Affairs.
 Since 1977 it has been the permanent meeting room of the Dutch Council of Ministers.
-The Trêves Hall and the adjacent States Hall are also used for official receptions of the Prime Minister and the Council of Ministers.
-Trêve is French for 'file'; the name of the room refers to the negotiations that took place here with Spain in 1608, prior to the Twelve Years' Truce (1609-1621).
+The Trêveszaal and the Statenzaal adjacent are also used for official receipts from the Prime Minister and the Council of Ministers.
+Trêve is French for 'file'; The name of the room refers to the negotiations that took place here in 1608 with Spain, prior to the twelve-year file (1609-1621).

-The Teresa of Avila Church, also called Church of Saint Teresa of Avila, is a Roman Catholic church from 1841 that is located in the Spaansche Hof on the Westeinde in The Hague.
-The church is a national monument and is in the 'Top 100 of the National Monument Conservation Agency' from 1990.
+The Teresa of Avila Church, also known as the Church of Saint Teresa of Avila, is a Roman Catholic church from 1841 that is located in the Spaansche Hof on the Westeinde in The Hague.
+The church is a national monument and is in the 'Top 100 of the National Service for the Preservation of Monuments' from 1990.
 The church is dedicated to Saint Teresa of Ávila.

 19. Onze Lieve Vrouw Hemelvaartkerk

-The Church of Our Lady of the Assumption is a Roman Catholic church in Loosduinen, The Netherlands.
+The Church of Our Lady of the Assumption is a Roman Catholic church in Loosduinen in the Dutch city of The Hague.
 The church belongs to the faith community of "Maria van Eik en Duinen", part of the parish Parish of the Four Evangelists.
 The church is located on the Loosduinse Hoofdstraat.
-A little further on, on the same side of the street, has been the Hague Liberation Monument since 1955.
+A little further on, on the same side of the street, the Hague Liberation Monument has stood since 1955.

 20. 'Centraal Monument voor Gevallen PTT'ers'